Darwin-River/Ex-Machinis/documents/game-play.md

 ### Browsing the Resource Catalog

-You can browse and search the available resources online by going to the Resource Catalog ([http://exmachinis.com/resources](http://exmachinis.com/resources?utm_source=patreon&utm_campaign=pm)).
+You can browse and search the available resources online by going to the [Resource Catalog](http://exmachinis.com/resources?utm_source=patreon&utm_campaign=pm)).
 The catalog provides a filterable list of all the resources in the game along with their unique ID, a brief description of the item, and a unit mass in kilograms.
 Clicking on a particular resource will take you to a details page, which lists all of the item’s active buy or sell orders.

 [Return to TOC](game-play.md#Table-of-Contents)